 Drivers with physical impairments that limit their ability to operate large trucks can still receive an exemption from the State, enabling them to drive commercially.
 This medical variance will be noted on the driver's CDL and may impose restrictions on what tasks they are allowed to perform.
-Those applicants missing or impaired limbs must complete a Skill Performance Evaluation (SPE) from the Texas Department of Public Safety in order to qualify for this exemption.
+Those applicants with missing or impaired limbs must complete a Skill Performance Evaluation (SPE) from the Texas Department of Public Safety to qualify for this exemption.
 Ultimately, these guidelines provide drivers with physical impairments a chance to remain active and safe behind the wheel of a commercial truck.
 Visit BOC-3 to know more.

 Key Takeaways: FMCSA Medical Variance for DOT Physicals